oxheadalpha/nft-tutorial/packages/tznft/README.md

   alias john has been deleted
   ```

-  Warning: If you choose to store a new private key in tznft.json file in the
-  working directory.
-Use extreme caution when using private keys for the Tezos
-  mainnet.

 - `show-tz-balance <owner>` show Tezos account balance in mutez. `<owner>` is
   an address or configured account alias.